vrajhp0254/Meetra/README.md

 - Audio and video communication using Stream.io.
 - User authentication and authorization with Clerk.

-## tutorial Base Project
+## Tutorial Base Project -jsmastery

-TThis project is based on a tutorial that provides step-by-step instructions on how to build a video conferencing application.
+This project is based on a tutorial that provides step-by-step instructions on how to build a video conferencing application.
 By following the tutorial, you can learn how to integrate Next.js, Shadcn, Clerk, and Stream.io to create a fully functional audio and video communication client.
 The tutorial covers topics such as user authentication, authorization, and setting up the development environment.
 It's a great resource for beginners looking to learn more about building real-time applications with these technologies.

 ## Getting Started